withastro/docs/src/pages/en/guides/imports.md

     Refer to your plugin's documentation to learn what configuration options it has, and how to correctly install it.
     :::

-3. Finally, you can import YAML data using the `import` statement:
+3. Finally, you can import YAML data using an `import` statement:

 ```js
 import yml from './data.yml';